Artistic director

 Jan Vičar

-Jan Vičar devotes himself to composition, musicology, pedagogical and organisation work.
-Apart from other things, he was a professor at the Palacký University in Olomouc and the editor in chief of the leading Czech music journal Hudební rozhledy (Music Review).
-He has published a number of scientific studies and theoretical books, lectured at universities in the United States and he founded the international festival of contemporary music, MusicOlomouc.
-His compositions are performed both in the Czech Republic and abroad and are published on CD and in print.
-He is a professor at the Academy of Performing Arts in Prague, and at the University of West Bohemia in Pilsen.
+Prof. PhDr.
+MgA.
+Jan Vičar, CSc., is engaged in composition, musicology and pedagogical and organisational activities.
+Among other things, he worked at Palacký University in Olomouc, as editor-in-chief of the journal Hudební rozhledy, published a number of scientific studies and books, lectured at American universities and founded the international festival of contemporary music MusicOlomouc.
+His compositions have been performed in the Czech Republic and abroad and published on CD and in print.
+He is a professor at the Faculty of Music and Dance at the Academy of Performing Arts in Prague and the Faculty of Education at the University of West Bohemia in Pilsen.
+He has been closely associated with the Festival of Songs Olomouc for more than half a century.
+In 2024 he was inducted into the “Hall of Fame” of the Olomouc Region.

 Jan Vičar, člen umělecké rady mezinárodního festivalu Svátky písní Olomouc